XieN-N/iWarpGAN/README.md

 ## Development

-This is code is under development to improve the network and it's performance
+This is code is under development to improve the network and its performance